easybest/install-wrf/README.md

 Record a issue to me.

-Thanks Dr. Zhu for providing guidance document.
+Thanks Dr. ZHU for providing guidance document.